JamesGJ5-Learning-To-Code/todo-list/README.md

 -- i) Bring up a form that allows the setting of todo's title, description, dueDate -- ii) Bring up a button.submit-todo which:
 --- a) Freezes the inputs until this todo's button.edit-todo is clicked
---- b) Creates a todo object (with a priority equal to negative of dueDate in seconds, or negative infinity if a dueDate isn't selected) and puts it into its correct position in project.todoList, updating data-index values accordingly
+--- b) Creates a todo object (with a priority equal to negative of dueDate in seconds, or negative infinity if a dueDate isn't selected) and puts it into its correct position in project.todoList

 button.delete-todo
 - Clicking this should:
 -- i) Remove this TODO from project.todoList
 -- ii) Remove this div.todo or whatever from the DOM -- iii) button.edit-todo
--- iv) The data-index values of each div.todo should be updated accordingly, so these values still correspond to the position of the represented todo object in projects.todoList (see the library repo for inspiration)

 button.edit-todo
 - Clicking this should: